2025 Serbian local elections

 Local elections were held in the city of Zaječar and the municipality of Kosjerić on 8 June 2025.
-Local elections will also be held in the municipality of Mionica, Negotin and Sečanj on 30 November.
+Local elections were also held in the municipalities of Mionica, Negotin and Sečanj on 30 November.

 Background

 The last local elections in the city of Zaječar and the municipality of Kosjerić took place on 28 March 2021.
-The majority in Zaječar’s City Assembly was formed by Serbian Progressive Party (SNS) and Socialist Party of Serbia (SPS).
+The majority in Zaječar's City Assembly was formed by Serbian Progressive Party (SNS) and Socialist Party of Serbia (SPS).
 While in Kosjerić SNS won with 68.78% of the popular vote.
 These elections are the first elections to take place in Serbia after the ongoing political crisis caused by the Novi Sad railway station canopy collapse and the student protests that followed in.

 The protests contributed to stronger citizen organization and the formation of a more serious opposition alternative in local elections, which led to the government intensifying its use of state resources, as well as other forms of electoral manipulation, with strong media support from national media for local government lists.
 Local elections may also be a test of cooperation between the opposition and students at a higher level, in the event that the government accepts the call of the students in the blockade to call early parliamentary elections.
 Despite public pressure and reports of irregularities from previous elections, electoral reforms, including the revision of voter lists, have not been implemented, and institutions such as the Anti-Corruption Agency and the REM remain passive.

 On 13 April, the President of the National Assembly of Serbia Ana Brnabić announced the local elections on 8 June in Zaječar and Kosjerić.